Nixtla/statsforecast/experiments/bigquery/README.md

 ## Conclusions

-In conclusion: for this setting, in terms of speed, costs, simplicity and accuracy, AutoML is far behind simple statistical methods.
-In terms of accuracy, they seem to be rather close.

-This conclusion might or not hold in other datasets, however, given the a priori uncertainty of the benefits and the certainty of cost, statistical methods should be considered the first option in daily forecasting practice.
+In conclusion, for the specific setting of this experiment, open source solutions outperformed Google's AutoML in terms of speed, costs,  simplicity, and accuracy.
+It should be noted, however, that this conclusion may not necessarily hold true for other datasets.
+Nonetheless, considering the uncertainty of the benefits and the certainty of cost ans time, AutoML methods should be taken with a grain of salt.

-Although this experiment does not focus on comparing machine learning and deep learning vs statistical methods, it supports our [previous conclusions](https://github.com/Nixtla/statsforecast/tree/main/experiments/m3) on the current validity of simpler methods for many forecasting tasks.

 ## Unsolicited Advice
 Choose your models wisely.

-It would be extremely expensive and borderline irresponsible to favor AutoML in an organization before establishing solid baselines.
+It would be extremely expensive and irresponsible to favor AutoML in an organization before establishing solid baselines.

 Simpler is sometimes better.
 Not everything that glows is gold.